mettle-studio/mm-developer-portal-react/README.md

    4. Navigate into the folder you have just created or repeat the previous step.
    5. Upload or create a new .md file using 'Add file' button
    6. Name the new post in the format index.md
-   7. Add the following YAML frontmatter to the top of the file
+   7. Add the following YAML frontmatter to the top of the file to match your data

    ```
    layout: post